ctglab/isoworm/README.md

 Sample3_1.fastq.gz or Sample_3_R1.fastq
 Sample3_2.fastq.gz or Sample_3_R2.fastq

-Change the directory where you need to download te fastq from SRA in the first line of 'download_fastq_script.sh'.
+Change the directory where you need to download the fastq from SRA in the first line of 'download_fastq_script.sh'.
 You can start directly from the FASTQ files without downloading them or cleaning them, as long as their filenames match the entries in the .txt file as in the example.

 #### Configuration